tmyymmt/web-announcement-feed-generator-python/README.md

 - Allows filtering by date range and category
 - Outputs both RSS feed file and CSV file
 - Automatically detects categories based on content keywords
+- Supports differential mode to extract only new items since the last run
+- Automatically generates filenames based on URL and current date

 ## Requirements